 Juniper Bonsai Fertilizing

-The Juniper Bonsai tree needs to be fertilized every two weeks during growing season with general bonsai fertilizer.
+The Juniper Bonsai tree needs to be fertilized every two weeks during the growing season with general bonsai fertilizer.
 No need for fertilizing during winter.

 Juniper Bonsai Pets and Diseases

 The Juniper Bonsai tree might experience problems with scale and spider mites.
 Fungal infections can develop on congested foliage.
-It can be controlled by pruning out affected branches and applying anti fungal treatment.
+It can be controlled by pruning out affected branches and applying anti-fungal treatment.

 Juniper Bonsai Repotting